 The ACA also created the Medicare-Medicaid Coordination Office (MMCO) within CMS with a renewed emphasis on coordinating and integrating care for duals to ensure that they receive seamless, high quality health care and to make the system as cost-effective as possible.

-MCCO and the Innovations Center are developing a new demonstration to improve care quality for nursing facility residents by providing needed care and reducing hospitalizations.
+MMCO and the Innovations Center are developing a new demonstration to improve care quality for nursing facility residents by providing needed care and reducing hospitalizations.
 Nearly two-thirds of nursing facility residents receive Medicaid and most receive Medicare also.
 A goal of this initiative is to reduce hospital readmission rates by 20% by the end of 2013.

-MCCO has provided a mechanism for states to access Medicare data for duals to support coordination of services, improvement in care, and reduce costs.
+MMCO has provided a mechanism for states to access Medicare data for duals to support coordination of services, improvement in care, and reduce costs.
 Access to the data is designed to enable states to identify high-risk and high-cost individuals, determine their primary health risks, and develop comprehensive individual client profiles.